mgechev/ivy-library-distribution-demo/README.md

 **This project focuses on low-level technical details, which are transparent for application and library developers**.
 If you're interested in giving a try of the new library distribution mechanism, read the content below and follow the external references.
 If not, ignore this project and wait until we enable this in a future version.
 We're expecting significant build time and postinstall improvements 🔥.

+**Keep in mind that this repository uses experimental APIs which are not yet recommended by the Angular team**.
+Please continue using the default Angular CLI setup and **do not publish any partially compiled/Ivy code on npm**.

 ## Details

 This workspace shows a sample usage of the **experimental** Angular linker used for library distribution.
 The only difference from a standard Angular project is in `tsconfig.lib.prod.json`, which now contains an extra flag under `angularCompilerOptions` and sets the `enableIvy` property to `true`: